edgelesssys/marblerun.sh/content/docs/reference/coordinator.md

 ### /update

-For updating the packages specified in the currently set Manifest or retrieving a log of all performed updates.
+For updating the packages specified in the currently set manifest or retrieving a log of all performed updates.

 ##### GET
 **Returns:**